From data to reduced-order models via moment matching: Conclusion

 Motivated by data-driven model reduction, the concept of data informativity for moment matching using input-output data is proposed in this paper.
 The main results are necessary and sufficient conditions based on the rank of the Hankel matrix of the data and given (complex) interpolation points for computing the moments at these points.
 These conditions are \emph{weaker} than those for system identification, which implies that the data-driven approach for moment matching can be performed on data that are not informative for system identification.
 Namely, the precise value of moments can be extracted even though the high-order system model is not available.
 The moments computed from the informativity framework are then exploited to construct a reduced-order model by solving a rational interpolation problem.
 Moreover, the condition to enforce prescribed poles upon the reduced-order model is discussed.

 This work shows the advantages of using the informativity framework for data-driven model reduction by moment matching.
-We are confident that this gives the way to solve other data-driven model reduction problems, e.g., with preserving specific system properties.
-This study forms one of the issues of our future research.
+We are confident that this gives the way to solve other data-driven model reduction problems, e.g., with preserving specific system properties {and selection of interpolation points to minimize the error.} This study forms one of the issues of our future research.

 \begin{ack} This paper is based on research developed in the DSSC Doctoral Training Programme, co-funded through a Marie Skłodowska-Curie COFUND (DSSC 754315). \end{ack}